jsdw/slackup/README.md

 If you need to obtain a user token given an app, you can do so manually using `curl` to go through the auth flow

-First, make sure that your App is allowed to redirect to `http://localhost:12345`
+First, make sure that your App is allowed to redirect to `http://localhost:12345`.

-First, browse to this URL, substituting `CLIENT_ID` with your Slack App's client ID:
+Next, browse to this URL, substituting `CLIENT_ID` with your Slack App's client ID:

 https://slack.com/oauth/authorize?client_id=CLIENT_ID&scope=users:read%20im:history%20groups:read%20groups:history%20im:read%20channels:read%20channels:history%20mpim:read%20mpim:history&redirect_uri=http://localhost:12345

 After clicking to authenticate, you'll be redirected to a page that will look naff (it doesn't exist).
 But, the URL is all you need.
 You'll need to copy the value in the query parameters for the "code"; it'll look something like `295847362758.204736406723.2847e94f0b938e9f839b06928be9bf892847e94f0b938e9f839b06928be9bf89`.

-With that `CODE` in hand, and with the `CLIENT_ID` and `CLIENT_SECRET` from your Slack App, you can now run this (with 10 minutes of authenticating with the above URL) to get a token for your user:
+With that `CODE` in hand, and with the `CLIENT_ID` and `CLIENT_SECRET` from your Slack App, you can now run this (within 10 minutes of authenticating with the above URL) to get a token for your user:

 ```
 curl https://slack.com/api/oauth.access \